Thoughts After Masters14 Sep 2021

 Deja vu and excitement on seeing the Bay Area after years

 I am also looking forward to moving out of Philadelphia.
-I’ve made many great memories during my two years there, but living in in the city was never a comfortable experience.
-Besides the general sense of urban decay in Philadelphia, I absolutely loath the five months of freezing weather and early sunsets forcing everyone inside.
+I’ve made many great memories during my two years in the city, but living in West Philadelphia was never a comfortable experience.
+Besides the general sense of urban decay to the north of Market and west of 40th St, I absolutely loathed the five months of freezing weather and early sunsets forcing everyone inside.
 From whatever I’ve heard about the Bay Area, I feel like life there will suit me much more than any other place I’ve lived before.
 I expect there’ll be a learning curve of getting used to this new phase of life, but I don’t expect it to be as steep as the ones I’ve had in the past when moving to a new place.